Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Available_features/Threshold-Override.md

 ## Which tag does customers need to create

 To work correctly, this feature needs to look at specific tag names.
-Unfortunately it is not possible to allow for flexible tag names in this case.
-Tag names have been defined according to the following naming convention:
+Unfortunately it is not possible to allow for more flexibility in tag name in this case.
+Tag names have been defined, according to the following naming convention:

+{{< hint type=Info >}}
+Mapping between resource type friendly name and resource provider namespace (together with the recommended abbreviation) can be found at [Abbreviation recommendations for Azure resources](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)
+{{< /hint >}}

 ```***_amba-<metricName/counterName>-threshold-override_***```